-Last Saturday, we went downtown to Ilili which has the distinction of being the top Lebanese restaurant in New York.
+Ilili has the distinction of being the top Lebanese restaurant in New York.
 That being said, Lebanese restaurants aren’t exactly a dime a dozen here.
-In fact, in all of New York there are only 10 places serving Lebanese cuisine, while about another ten call themselves “Middle Eastern”.
+In fact, in all of New York, there are only 10 places serving Lebanese cuisine, while about another ten call themselves “Middle Eastern”.
 That’s rather a surprise given that, at last count, there were 24,000 places to eat in Manhattan alone.
 But Ilili (236 Fifth Avenue, NY 10001 (Tel: 212-683-2929) stands proudly Lebanese.
 Ilili means “tell me” in Arabic, a phrase which the restaurant says is used in many ways: “a whisper between two friends, an invitation to share a secret and a proclamation to get the conversation started.”
 The latter of the three was the one most in evidence on our visit to the 200-seat restaurant.
-The place was filled with big tables for 10 and 12 and amazingly diverse crowd of every ethnicity.
+The place was filled with big tables for 10 and 12 and an amazingly diverse crowd of every ethnicity.

 2 tbsp. olive oil